common-voice/commonvoice-fr/STT/CONTRIBUTING.md

 Default values should provide good experience.

 The default batch size has been tested with this mix of dataset:
- - Common Voice French, released on june 2020
+ - Common Voice French, released on january 2022
  - TrainingSpeech as of 2019, april 11th
  - Lingua Libre as of 2020, april 25th
  - OpenSLR 57: African Accented French
+ - OpenSLR 94: Att-HACK
  - M-AILABS french dataset
+ - MLS French dataset

-### Transfer learning from English
+### Transfer learning from pre-trained checkpoints

 To perform transfer learning, please download and make a read-to-use directory containing the checkpoint to use.
 Ready-to-use means directly re-usable checkpoints